-The 16-way header is only fitted to modules used within a NetHSM.
-It duplicates the Serial port, mode switch, reset switch and Status LED - so that these can be connected remotely when the module is mounted inside another device.
+The 16-way header duplicates the Serial port, mode switch, reset switch and Status LED - so that these can be connected remotely when the module is mounted inside another device.
+Up to and including build standard D it was only fitted for module supplied within NetHSM and replaced other connectors.
+From build standard E, it is fitted alongside other connectors and on all modules.